lithium1001/5153_Group09_Code/readme.md

 ### Step 1 — Upload the ZIP

 1. Open [Google Colab](https://colab.research.google.com/) and create a new notebook (or open `BT5153_MAS.ipynb` directly).
+2. Before running, go to Runtime → Change runtime type and set Hardware accelerator to **GPU**.
+Cell H precomputes embeddings for 105K reviews — on CPU this takes 20–30 minutes; on GPU it finishes in 2–3 minutes.
-2. In the left sidebar, click the **Files** icon, then **Upload to session storage**.
+3. In the left sidebar, click the **Files** icon, then **Upload to session storage**.
-3. Upload `Amazon_Unlocked_Mobile.zip` — the notebook extracts it automatically on first run.
+4. Upload `Amazon_Unlocked_Mobile.zip` — the notebook extracts it automatically on first run.
 Do **not** unzip it manually.

-> Alternatively, mount Google Drive and place the ZIP there, then update the `DATA_PATH` variable in Cell B to point to its Drive location.

 ### Step 2 — Set the OpenAI API Key via Google Secret